-- A. School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.01.
-The emergency preparedness procedures will identify the individuals responsible for contacting the primary emergency response agency and the emergency response agency that is responsible for notifying the school district for each type of emergency.

-- C. Emergency evacuation drills (fire, hurricane, tornado, active assailant/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+- 6. Safety Procedures - a) School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair. - b) A safety program shall be established consistent with the provisions of Policy 8.01.
+The emergency preparedness procedures will identify the individuals responsible for contacting the primary emergency response agency and the emergency response agency that is responsible for notifying the school district for each type of emergency. - c) Emergency evacuation drills (fire, hurricane, tornado, active assailant/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
 Each principal, site administrator or transportation official is responsible for - 1.
 Developing and posting emergency evacuation routes and procedures; - 2.
 Assigning and training all staff members in specified responsibilities to ensure prompt, safe and orderly evacuation; - 3.
 Identifying and reporting hazardous areas requiring corrective measures; and - 4.
-Preparing and submitting within fifteen (15) calendar days an after-action report of each emergency drill and fire drill to the District school safety specialist for review. - D. In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
+Preparing and submitting a written report of each emergency evacuation drill to the District office. - d) In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
 Except that the principal may dismiss the school when the Superintendent or designee cannot be contacted and an extreme emergency exists endangering the health, safety, or welfare of students.
-Any such actions shall be reported immediately to the Superintendent or designee along with a statement describing the reasonsfor the action.
-Such a report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency. - E. Parents, as defined by law, have a right to timely notification of threats, unlawful acts, and significant emergencies that occur on school grounds, during school transportation or during school-sponsored activities pursuant to sections 1006.07(4) and (7), F.S. - 1.Parents have a right to access school safety and discipline incidents as reported pursuant to section 1006.07(9), F.S. - 6.
-Safety Violence Prevention - A. The Superintendent shall develop a violence prevention plan for use by each school. - B. Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools.
+Any such actions shall be reported immediately to the Superintendent or designee along with a statement describing the reasons for the action.
+Such report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency.